mguymon/model-citizen/README.md

   * _target_: The target Blueprint Class used to create Models
   * _targetList_: The List created, defaults to ArrayList
   * _ignoreEmpty_: If true, do not create Models for an empty Set.
 Defaults to true.
+  * _force_:  Force the value of the MappedList to always be set, even if the target field already has a value.
+Default is false.

 **@MappedSet**: Creates a Set of Models mapped to another blueprint.
   * _size_: Number of Models to be created by the ModelFactory and added to Set, defaults to 1.
   * _target_: The target Blueprint Class used to create Models
   * _targetSet_: The Set created, defaults to HashSet
   * _ignoreEmpty_: If true, do not create Models for an empty Set.
 Defaults to true.
+  * _force_:  Force the value of the MappedSet to always be set, even if the target field already has a value.
+Default is false.

 **@NewInstance**: Set on a _ConstructCallback_ field.
 The callback is used to create new
                     instances of the model by the _ModelFactory_